Bad Box Over gets a new level and a new character: Bad Box Art Roll.

 That’s a real shame.
-I think I was just starting to explore this style of gameplay and it has its charm once you put some effort into animations and transitions.
+I think I was just starting to explore this style of gameplay and it has a charm of its own once you put some effort into animations and transitions.
 Not going to lie, making games is difficult.
-Even if the game looks simple or it is easy to play.
+Even if the game looks simple or is easy to play.

-Next update will probably be the last level.
-So yeah, even for a four level casual game, I think it has grown a lot for a game that was meant to be a parody.
+The next update will probably be the last level.
+So yeah, even for a four-level casual game, I think it has grown a lot for a game that was meant to be a parody.
 And a sandbox for programming experiments.
 Many of the concepts that I have implemented here will be ported to my other games in development, like Bass Abyss.
 Now that’s a game that has become too big to manage sometimes.

 Probably I’ll give Bad Box Over a little break before I finish it and resume some other projects that I have in my backlog.